 Office of Planning & Budgeting (OPB)

-The University of Washington Office of Planning & Budgeting (OPB) supports the UW community in accomplishing its goals through the planning and allocation of financial and physical resources, and providing analysis and information services to enhance university decision-making, planning and policy formation.
+The University of Washington Office of Planning & Budgeting (OPB) supports the UW community in accomplishing its goals through the planning and allocation of financial and physical resources, and by providing analysis and information services to enhance university decision-making, planning and policy formation.
+For information about the Capital Budget, please see the Office of the University Architect webpage.

 To provide critical information to University units and personnel in preparation for the 2015 state legislative session (which begins Monday, Jan 12), the following presentations were given at this year's annual Legislative Kick-off meeting: